 The health services and support field is a broad one, encompassing many professions relating to health and welfare.
 Roles in this field include surgery, family support work, public policy, disability care, education and many others.

 It’s important to note that degrees in this field will not always named as such — many will be listed as specialisations, such as a Bachelor of Nutrition or Bachelor of Public Health.
 While some health science degrees are quite broad, many will be focused on preparing you for aspecific occupation; for example, paramedic, radiographer or oral surgeon.

 Our ratings look at specific strengths of Australian universities, offering insight to support and guide your decision-making when choosing a university.
 You can view the rankings in terms of how each university performs overall, or you can narrow down by field of study and state.

-This month, we looked at which universities with undergraduate degrees in health services and support performed best in the categories of student support, learner engagement and teaching quality.
+This month, we looked at which universities with undergraduate degrees in health services and support performed best in the categories of student support, learning resources, learner engagement and teaching quality.

 This rating looks at the proportion of students who were satisfied with the support they received from their institution.
 Bond University on the Gold Coast took the top spot with a 94.6% satisfaction rate, and The University of Notre Dame Australia placed second with a score of 90.5%.